discreetlogcontracts/dlcspecs/MultiOracle.md

 ## Multiple Oracles for Enumerated Outcome Events

-In the case of enumerated outcome events, where there is no macroscopic structure to the set of CETs and all oracles of a given event are expected to sign the same outcomes, then there is little work to do to support multiple oracles.
+In the case of enumerated outcome events, where there is no macroscopic structure to the set of CETs and all oracles of a given event are expected to sign the same outcomes, little work is required to support multiple oracles.

 The n-of-n case is accomplished by simple point addition in the same manner as is done to combine multiple digit signatures in numeric outcome DLCs from digit decomposition.